top of page

 Introducing the Organ

-This Discovery Channel video tells you what you'll need to build an organ.
-Just warning you - you'll need a church or cathedral and about 20,000 hours!
+This Discovery Channel video tells you how to build an organ - but be warned, you'll need 20,000 hours!

 How an Organ Makes Music